fedenunez/creative-theme-jekyll/index.md

 Out of the box, _BeoLiving Intelligence_ comes aimed at end users, being easily installed, configurable and ready to start controlling your home.

 Follow the _Quick setup_ to get your _BeoLiving Intelligence_ up and running and read the _User guide_ for better understanding of all the posibilities of the controller.
-The _Link to third parties_ guide lists all the steps to link to some of the third party services like _Alexa_ and
+The _Link to third parties_ guide lists all the steps to enable some of the third party services like _Alexa_ and
 _IFTTT_.

 <div class="row justify-content-md-center">